RoofStacks/case-study-pool/backend-developer/auth-guard/README.md

 - All happy/negative paths (warnings, errors) should be considered as well.

 ## Solution
 Design a system that contains all rules in the details and please make a readme file to explain your solution.
 You could also draw diagrams and flow charts.
-You could use any software language, platform, tool, library, or framework.
+You could use any software language, platform, tool, library, or framework except those specified as required in the details section.
 Please push your solution to GitHub and share the related URL with us.